Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 and the size of the heap impacts how many files’ metadata can be cached on the heap.
 See the [RocksDB section]({{ '/en/operation/Metastore.html#rocksdb-metastore' | relativize_url }}) for more information.
-* Size of disk required for journal storage - Each file takes approximately 4 KB on disk.
+* Size of disk required for journal storage - At peak, there may be two snapshot of the journal during checkpointing.
+Thus, we need to reserve approximately 4KB (2x2KB) on the disk for each file.
 * Latency of journal replay - The journal replay, which is the majority of the cold startup time for a master, takes time proportional to the number of files in the system.
 * Latency of journal backup - The journal backup takes time proportional to the number of files in